M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 - **CNAME Records:** Canonical Name records alias one domain to another.
 By following the chain of CNAME records, it’s possible to uncover the origin domain that might point directly to the real server IP.

-We can use `dig` to find the real IP through DNS records like this:
-`dig` on the `enji.ai` outputs this:
+We can use the `dig` command to find the real IP address through DNS records.
+By querying the DNS records of a domain, `dig` provides detailed information about the IP addresses associated with the domain.
+Running `dig` on `enji.ai` outputs the following:

 ```
 ...